ruppinlab/tcga-microbiome-prediction/README.md

 make -f Makefile.figures
 ```

+The figures will be created as subdirectories under the directory
+`figures`.

 To generate specific figure types, you can run individual scripts, for example,
-to generate the violn plots:
+to generate the violin plots:

 ```bash
 Rscript generate_violin_plots.R